 Apples and pears are probably the #1 fruit in Switzerland.
-When driving from Geneva to Zurich in mid-August the streets were lined by beautiful fruit trees already touting the bliss of fresh, delicious fruits in autumn.
+When driving from Geneva to Zurich in mid-August, the streets were lined with beautiful fruit trees already touting the bliss of fresh, delicious fruits in autumn.

 Autumn is also the season when Swiss people make Most from some of those apples and pears.
-Most is a very rich, unfiltered type of juice and intriguingly tasty – it affords some self-discipline not to drink too much of it and well, you shouldn’t.
+Most is an unfiltered type of juice and intriguingly tasty – it affords some self-discipline not to drink too much of it and well, you shouldn’t.
 Oh and don’t confuse it with the alcoholic kind of Most that is popular too.
 Different thing.

 Thanks Sarah for letting me know about this!